 - DO NOT open attachments unless you are 100% sure about the origin of the email

 - DO NOT click on links in emails.
-Always go directly to the real website and log on to your accounts in the normal way
+Always go directly to the real website and log in to your accounts in the usual way

 - Phishing emails often have poor spelling and grammar along with non-personal greetings such as ‘Dear customer’.
-However, if your name and email address were obtained from another source, personalised phishing emails will look more authentic.
+However, if they obtained your name and email address from another source, personalised phishing emails will look more authentic.

 - Phishing emails will often create a sense of urgency.
-For example, if an offering is too good to be true, or a deal is only available for a short period of time, or the email informs you that your account will be deactivated if you don’t logon within a specific timeframe.
+For example, if an offering is too good to be true, or a deal is only available for a short period, or the email informs you of account deactivation if you don’t log in within a specific timeframe.

-- DO NOT assume that because the link is HTTPS:// that it is genuine.
-The fact is that anyone can buy a certificate or set up their own certificate authority.
-Personal details you disclose may be encrypted when sent, but that means nothing if the encrypted details are being sent to a fake website set up by fraudsters.
+- DON’T assume that because the link is HTTPS:// that it is genuine.
+The fact is that anyone can buy a certificate or set up a certificate authority.
+Personal details you disclose may be encrypted when sent, but that means nothing if you send encrypted information to a fake website set up by fraudsters.

-- Report phishing emails to the organisations being imitated and delete them
+- Report phishing emails to the imitated organisations and delete them

-- Links in phishing emails will often be hidden behind text so that it appears to be a link to one site, but the actual URL behind the text goes to a different site.
-Hovering over the link will reveal the true destination.
+- Links in phishing emails will often be hidden behind the text so that it appears to be a link to one site, but the actual URL is for a different website.
+Hovering over the link will reveal the correct destination.

-In terms of the economic viability of phishing emails, it is worth noting that emails can be sent to thousands if not millions of potential victims, and it only takes small number of catches for the operation to be profitable.
+In terms of the economic viability of phishing emails, with emails sent to millions of potential victims, it only takes a small number of catches for the operation to be profitable.